Skip to Main Content

 Reading in your own time can help to enhance your vocabulary and writing style, and studies have shown a relationship between reading and improved academic performance.

-There is a growing body of evidence which illustrates the importance of reading for pleasure for both educational purposes as well as personal development including mental wellbeing.
+There is a growing body of evidence (opens as PDF) which illustrates the importance of reading for pleasure for both educational purposes as well as personal development including mental wellbeing.

 Library Services has a collection of general interest (fiction and non-fiction) books called Reading for Pleasure and Wellbeing.
 The collections can be found in both the Aldgate and Holloway Road libraries and can be borrowed for three weeks.